core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 The requirements and properties described in Section 7 of {{RFC8613}} also apply to Group OSCORE.
 In particular, Group OSCORE provides message binding of responses to requests, which enables absolute freshness of responses that are not notifications, relative freshness of requests and notification responses, and replay protection of requests.
 In addition, the following holds for Group OSCORE.

-## Support for Long-Term Observations # {#sec-long-term-observations}
+## Supporting Observe # {#sec-long-term-observations}

+When Observe {{RFC7641}} is used, a client maintains for each ongoing observation one Notification Number for each different server.
+Then, separately for each server, the client uses the associated Notification Number to perform ordering and replay protection of notifications received from that server (see {{ssec-verify-response-observe}}).

-When Observe {{RFC7641}} is used, Group OSCORE allows to preserve a resource observation active indefinitely, even in case the group is rekeyed, with consequent change of ID Context, or in case the observer client obtains a new Sender ID.
+Group OSCORE allows to preserve an observation active indefinitely, even in case the group is rekeyed, with consequent change of ID Context, or in case the observer client obtains a new Sender ID.

 As defined in {{mess-processing}} when discussing support for Observe, this is achieved by the client and server(s) storing the 'kid' and 'kid context' used in the original Observe request, throughout the whole duration of the observation.